gaehlerm/SoftwareEngineering/README.md

     close_database(location)
 ```

-The code certainly became much more readable.
+The code has certainly become much more readable.
 But this refactoring can be taken one step further.
-Adding these comments doesn't solve the fundamental issue: This class should be broken down into 3 sub classes and one dataclass as a parent containing the class instances.
+Adding these comments does not solve the fundamental issue.
+The class should be divided into three subclasses, with one parent dataclass containing the class instances.
 This logically separates the different parts of the class.
 The comments are just a workaround for suboptimal code.

-Here is my own suggestion how to rewrite the code above (again: it's only pseudo code):
+Here is my rough suggestion on how to rewrite the code above.

 ```py
 from dataclasses import dataclass